chrispassas98/Google-Play-Store-Applications-Analysis/README.md

 # Google-Play-Store-Applications-Analysis
-Web scraped data of nearly 11K Play Store apps for analyzing the Android market.
+Web scraped data of nearly 11K Play Store apps from 2016-2018 for analyzing the Android market.

 ![](playstore.jpg)

-# Data Content: Columns and rows
+# Data Content:

 There are 13 features in the dataset, and each feature indicates some details of Google application name, category, rating, reviews, size, installs, type, price, content rating genres, last updated, current version and Android version.
 - App: The application name.